Back to Journal

 appeal to nature

-claiming something is good because it is natural
+inferring that something is good, safe, or right merely because it is described as natural

 13